PacificBiosciences/vclust/README.md

 where

 * `genome.fa` is the reference genome (the same reference genome as used for read alignment)
-* `bams/*.bam` paths to the aligned BAM files
+* `bams/*.bam` paths to the aligned PacBio HiFi BAM files
-* `regions.bed` a BED file with regions to profile
+* `regions.bed` a BED file with seed regions to extend
-* `extended_regions.bed` a BED file with the extended regions
+* `extended_regions.txt` an output file with the extended regions

-The input file `regions.bed` is expected to contain the coordinates and the identifier of each region to be profiled.
+The input file `regions.bed` is expected to contain coordinates and identifiers of the regions to be profiled.

 ```csv
 chr1    57367043        57367119        region1